 Know the signs of a relapse.

-Another important thing to remember is that everyone remains vulnerable to a relapse during their sobriety.
+Another important thing to remember is that everyone remains vulnerable to relapse during their sobriety.
 That’s why it’s necessary to know what the signs are and to handle them in a healthy way when they arise.
-Feelings of anger, sadness, or low self esteem can signal a vulnerable area that needs attention.
+Feelings of anger, sadness, or low self-esteem can signal a vulnerable area that needs attention.
 These things should be looked at as opportunities to address our weak areas and learn from them.
 Doing this makes us stronger and better able to grow in our sobriety.